-You are currently viewing How to Get Rid of Slugs | Eggshells in the Garden
+You are currently viewing How to Get Rid of Slugs in the Garden with Eggshells

-Slugs are night feeders, so you may never actually see them.
-All you’ll see of them in the morning is their havoc – bean and lettuce leaves with holes in them, and perfectly ripened strawberries riddled with deep tunnels.
+All you’ll see in the morning is their havoc – bean and lettuce leaves with holes in them, and perfectly ripened strawberries riddled with deep tunnels.

 How to Get Rid of Slugs